DEV Community

 14.4.
 Tweaking webpack runtime

-It may be surprising, but even if you transpile to ES5, webpack may emit the code with ES6+ constructs.
-So if you target something ancient like IE, you may need to turn them off.
-See this.
+It may be surprising, but even if you transpile to ES5, webpack may still emit code containing ES6+ constructs.
+So, if you are targeting older browsers like Internet Explorer, you might need to turn off these features.
+For more details, check this documentation page.

 You're done!

-I know that wasn't that easy 😅 But I'm sure these things are no more a puzzle for you.
-Thanks for staying with me for this journey!
+I know that wasn't easy 😅 But I'm sure these concepts are no longer a puzzle for you.
+Thanks for staying with me throughout this journey!

 Top comments (17)